 PLAYSTUDIOS is a leading developer of free-to-play casual games for mobile and social platforms.
 With a focus on creating immersive and engaging experiences, we have built a strong reputation for combining high-quality games that resonate with players worldwide with our groundbreaking playAWARDS loyalty platform, which enables players to earn real-world rewards from a global collection of hospitality, entertainment and leisure brands.
-Our game portfolio includes a diverse range of titles, from social casino and card games to puzzle and adventure games.
+Our game portfolio includes a diverse range of titles, from social casino to card games and puzzle games.